Updated: Jan 11

 Bern Switzerland Temple

 This post is about certain temples the Church built that changed the way they built and used temples.
 There are many traditions associated with temple building.
 When the Church built the temples mentioned below they established new traditions.
-Early temples are the ones that began these traditions so most of them are included.
+Since early temples are the ones that began these traditions most of them are included.

 First temple of the restoration.